Meet Our Instructors

 Matthew holds a Bachelor's Degree in Physics and received his teaching license from Hamline University.
 He enjoys playing with the "hands on" side of physics and engineering and loves nothing more than to get students excited about a challenge or puzzle.
 Matthew brings a variety of life experiences to the world of science education, including work as a bicycle mechanic, wilderness canoe guide, winemaker, cook, and farmhand.
 In his free time, he enjoys fixing bicycles, gardening, building things, and going on adventures.
 One of his proudest creations was a guitar-playing robot he created for college project.

 Cathy has worked in education and science for over 25 years.
-She has been with the Science Museum for many of those years and has taught a wide variety of science classes throughout various communities.
+She has been with the Science Museum for many of those years and has taught a wide variety of science classes.
 She has a Bachelor's degree in Earth and Space Science Education and has taught in the Mounds View School District.
 Cathy has trained teachers around the state on the use of various hands-on science curriculums.
 With an interest in renewable energy, she is currently working on an Energy Education Certificate at Hamline University.

 Aki has taught visual arts and conceptual arts to children of all ages and ability levels.
 She has taught at Saint Paul and Minneapolis Public Schools, Walker Art Center, White Bear Arts Center and Lebanon Hills Nature Centers.
 She earned a degree in Photography from College of Visual Arts.
 She is passionate about finding connection between STEM education and visual/conceptual art and creates classes that students can learn through exploring and wondering.